shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/index.rst

    the_free_matrix_representation.rst
    the_minkowski_metric.rst

-In this serie of articles, I introduce the Cartan-Hodge formalism, which bundles the notions of *tensor calculus*, *musical operators*, *Hodge duality*, *exterior derivative*, and the *free matrix representation* into a unified framework for performing calculations and highlighting symmetries.
+This part introduces the Cartan-Hodge formalism, which bundles the notions of *tensor calculus*, *musical operators*, *Hodge duality*, *exterior derivative*, and the *free matrix representation* into a comprehensive framework of notation and mathematical tools.
 Practical computations follow clear and concise rules, with each step presented in a compact and comprehensible manner.
+The objective is also to depart from the abstract index notation of tensor calculus, eliminate the need for the Levi-Civita symbol, and expand tensor equations to their component from, all while adhering to standard and widespread notations.

-This section is not necessarily a comprehensive introduction into these subjects, but recalls basic definitions and properties necessary to perform calculations.
-I assume the reader possesses a solid understanding of vector and tensor calculus, as well as a working familiarity with differential forms and the exterior derivative.
+This is not a comprehensive introduction into these subjects, but recalls basic definitions and properties necessary to perform calculations.
+I assume the reader possesses a solid understanding of vector and tensor calculus, as well as a working familiarity with Cartan's differential forms and the exterior derivative.

+I also here highlight and point out :ref:`the article on Hodge duality <hodge duality>` can be read as a self-contained article and may be of interest to the reader on its own.

 Basis vectors
 -------------